Shirley's passions include healthy living, art, and the environment. She strives to be creative, passionate, joyful, and free.

-I had never heard of ratatouille.
-Not until the movie.
-Mention “ratatouille” to most Americans and the first thing that comes to mind is that cute little Disney rat.
+I had never heard of ratatouille—at least, not until the movie.
+Mention “ratatouille” to most Americans, and the first thing that comes to mind is that cute little Disney rat.
 I love to cook, but being a self-taught cook, I usually need a recipe to follow.
-I came across this recipe in an old cookbook of best recipes.
-I decided to try it even if I didn't have a small rodent directing my every move.
+I came across this recipe in an old cookbook of the best recipes.
+I decided to try it, even if I didn't have a small rodent directing my every move.
 So, this is my experience making ratatouille.

 Ratatouille is a French Provencal stewed vegetable dish.
 It originated in Nice.
-I've been to Nice.
-It's very nice in Nice.
-The word “ratatouille” is related to the French words "ratouiller" and "tatouiller," when translated means “to stir up.”
-From the late 18th century, it just meant a course stew.
-The modern day recipe didn't appear in print until the 1930's.
+(I've been to Nice.
+It's very nice in Nice.)
+The word “ratatouille” is related to the French words ratouiller and tatouiller, which, when translated, means “to stir up.”
+From the late 18th century, it just meant a coarse stew.
+The modern-day recipe didn't appear in print until the 1930s.

 This version leans more towards the traditional French method as opposed to the American way of tossing everything into one pot and stewing until tender.
 This healthy recipe deals with each vegetable individually to maximize texture and flavor while minimizing the oil.

 Let's start with the eggplant.
 Since this is a vegetable that absorbs oil like a sponge, it is best cooked at a very high heat.
 Any type of eggplant will do.
 Just make sure it's fresh and ripe.
 This applies to the zucchini as well.